Getting a certificate of life in the United States

 Step 2: Make an appointment

-You can have your pre-printed certificate signed and stamped or drawn up by the embassy in Washington D.C. or the consulate-general (CG) in Atlanta, Chicago, Miami, New York of San Francisco.
-Read what you need to do.
+You can have your pre-printed certificate signed and stamped or drawn up by the embassy or the consulate-general.
+There are several places you can go.
+Find out how to make an appointment at each place.

 You can have your certificate signed and stamped by a local notary.
 Check if you need (to make) an appointment.